Click here to download Hallett's Strategic Plan: /uploads/1/2/0/0/12008597/hcsa_strategic_plan_2012_update_12.03.pdf

-The SA Government is about to start promoting the Barrier and Horrocks Highways as preferred routes to the Flinders Ranges - which attracts 400,000 visitors per year, many of them from overseas.
+The SA Government is promoting the Barrier and Horrocks Highways as preferred routes to the Flinders Ranges - which attracts 400,000 visitors per year, many of them from overseas.
 The route from Hallett to the Flinders Ranges is one of the most spectacular entrances to the Flinders, passing through the old railway town of Peterborough, Orroroo with the largest gum tree in the state, and the magnificent terrain east of Quorn.
 For more information, have a look on the Tourism Development page.

-There are a lot of things to attract Outback visitors to Hallett, including art galleries, impressive historical collection (which we'll open 'on demand'), the Dares Hill Tourist Drive, and Heysen and Mawson Trails.
+There are a lot of things to attract Outback visitors to Hallett, including art galleries, an impressive historical collection (which opens 'on demand'), the Dares Hill Tourist Drive, and Heysen and Mawson Trails.